Bring Her Back

-Bring Her Back is a 2025 Australian horror film directed by Danny and Michael Philippou.
-The film stars Billy Barratt, Sora Wong, Jonah Wren Phillips, and Sally Hawkins.
-The plot follows two step-siblings who find themselves orphaned and placed in the middle of an occult ritual by their new foster mother.
+Bring Her Back is a 2025 Australian supernatural folk horror film directed by Danny and Michael Philippou and written by Danny Philippou and Bill Hinzman.
+It stars Billy Barratt, Sora Wong, Jonah Wren Phillips, and Sally Hawkins.
+The film follows two step-siblings who are placed in an occult ritual by their new foster mother.

 Bring Her Back was theatrically released by Sony Pictures Releasing International in Australia on 29 May 2025.
-The film received positive reviews from critics and grossed $39.1 million.
+It received positive reviews, with Hawkins's performance highlighted, and grossed $39.4 million on a budget of $15 million.